-Mantis-Eye Labs is a very small, one-man game company owner and operated by Mike Watson.
-He also makes other random things, but this is where all the games are.
+Mantis-Eye Labs, LLC is a small, unsuccessful, single-person game company owned and operated by me, Mike Watson.
+I program other things but games are my favorite.

 Games for Sale

 Realm of the Ghost King is my first commercial game project.
 It was released on January 16, 2018.
 It's a traditional turn-based roguelike with simplified systems and gameplay and it runs on Mac and PC.
 There's lots more info over at the official site.

 Being is a game I made for Ruin Jam but failed to complete on time.
 However, I was far enough along that I decided to finish it up and release it.
 It's intended to be as non-game-like as possible, so there's no useful input, no scoring, no interaction at all really.
 You start the game and it generates a little pixel person for you and then you just watch them.
 Your person will age (even when the game isn't running) and eventually die and that's pretty much it.
 You can interpret whatever you like from all that, but I'm pretty happy with how it turned out (though I did have grander plans that were just not possible to build in only two weeks).
 I like to check on the little guy once a day just to see what he's up to.

 After the whole Flappy Bird fiasco the Flappy Jam happened and this is my entry to that.
 The goal was to create a faster-paced version of Flappy Bird while still staying true to the general idea.
 I really like feel of the game and I consider it complete though it's probably not possible to get too far.
 The source code is on GitHub as well if you want to check it out.